mindspore-lab/mindocr/docs/en/tutorials/training_recognition_custom_dataset.md

 ## Dictionary Preperation

 To train recognition networks for different languages, users need to configure corresponding dictionaries.
 Only characters that exist in the dictionary will be correctly predicted by the model.
-MindOCR currently provides two dictionaries for Chinese and English, respectively.
+MindOCR currently provides three dictionaries, corresponding to Default, Chinese and English respectively.
+- `Default Dictionary`：includes lowercase English letters and numbers only.
+If users do not configure the dictionay, this one will be used by default.
-- `English Dictionary`：includes uppercase and lowercase English letters, numbers, and punctuation marks.
-It is place at `mindocr/utils/dict/en_dict.txt`
+- `English Dictionary`：includes uppercase and lowercase English letters, numbers and punctuation marks, it is place at `mindocr/utils/dict/en_dict.txt`.
-- `Chinese Dictionary`：includes commonly used Chinese characters, uppercase and lowercase English letters, numbers, and punctuation marks.
-It is placed at `mindocr/utils/dict/ch_dict.txt`
+- `Chinese Dictionary`：includes commonly used Chinese characters, uppercase and lowercase English letters, numbers, and punctuation marks, it is placed at `mindocr/utils/dict/ch_dict.txt`.

 Currently, MindOCR does not provide a dictionary configuration for other languages.
 This feature will be released in a upcoming version.